cheap-glitch/vim.help/CONTRIBUTING.md

    next line, and the number of consecutive empty lines.

- * `end`: same as above, but if it returns `true` then the current block will be closed
+ * `end`: same as above, but if it returns `true` then the current block will be closed on  the current  line (meaning  that a  block can  be both  opened and closed on the same line, and will thus only contain this single line).

- * `containedBlocks`: the list of block  type this block can contain.
+ * `containedBlocks`: the list of block types this block can contain.
 The parser will only check among those when trying to open a new child node.

  * `wrapper`: a function that is given lines of text and should return a blob of HTML.

 Other optional properties are:

  * `disableInlineParsing`:  if set to `true`,  the child text nodes  will not be parsed for inline tags and such.

- * `transformLines`  and `transformBlock`:  both functions  that can  modify the text content of a node before it's send to `wrapper()`.
+ * `transformLines`  and `transformBlock`:  both are functions  that  modify the text content of a node before it's sent to `wrapper()`.
 The first one will be mapped on every line, while the second is passed the whole array.